aotsurasak46/aotsurasak46/README.md

 Computer Engineering Student
 ----------------------------

-I’m studying in Computer Engineering at KMITL and passionate in mobile development.
+I’m studying in Computer Engineering at KMITL and passionate in Software development and Machine learning.

 *   🌍  I'm based in Thailand
 *   ✉️  You can contact me at [aotsurasak46@gmail.com](mailto:aotsurasak46@gmail.com)